baozh166/2025_SMAZ_Project/README.md

 # 📊 SMAZ 2025 Project: Financial Forecasting and Trading Simulation

+## 🧠 Description

+Stock market prediction is a notoriously complex and dynamic problem.
+Prices are influenced by a multitude of factors including macroeconomic indicators, company fundamentals, geopolitical events, investor sentiment, and technical patterns.
+Traditional models often struggle to capture the nonlinear and stochastic nature of financial markets.

+This project tackles the challenge by combining:

+- **Macroeconomic context** (e.g., GDP, CPI, interest rates)
+- **Technical analysis** (e.g., momentum, volatility, volume indicators)
+- **Machine learning models** (e.g., decision trees, logistic regression, LSTM neural networks)

+The goal is to forecast short-term stock growth and simulate trading strategies that outperform benchmark indices like the S&P 500.
+By integrating diverse data sources and modeling techniques, the project aims to uncover actionable insights and build a robust decision-making framework for investors.
-This project explores financial time series analysis, macroeconomic indicators, technical analysis, and machine learning models to predict stock growth and simulate trading strategies.
-It leverages Python, Jupyter Notebook, and various data science libraries to build a robust pipeline for investment decision-making.
-16 US financial instruments ['TSLA', '^GSPC', '^NDX', 'BTC-USD', 'ETH-USD', 'AAPL', 'MSFT', 'GOOG', 'NVDA', 'AMZN', 'META', 'BRK-B', 'LLY', 'AVGO','V', 'JPM'] with the past 4 years' data were selected to train and test the a few models.
+4 years' data for 16 US financial instruments with high liquidility ['TSLA', '^GSPC', '^NDX', 'BTC-USD', 'ETH-USD', 'AAPL', 'MSFT', 'GOOG', 'NVDA', 'AMZN', 'META', 'BRK-B', 'LLY', 'AVGO','V', 'JPM'] were selected to train and test the a few models.
 The best model (Ranfom Forest) achieved a **CAGR of 26.36%** over 4 years.

 ## 🚀 Project Overview